doomhack/GBADoom/README.md

 - ~~Weapon-swith controls not implimented.~~

 - General optimisation.
-We're never going to get a perfect 35FPS but I think there is still another 50-100% left without changing the visual quality/correctness/game behaviour.
+We're never going to get a perfect 35FPS but I think there is still another 25% left without changing the visual quality/correctness/game behaviour.
 For reference, the first time I ran a build under the emulator it ran at about 3FPS.

+- Sound is a bit glitchy because MaxMod doesn't have a function to tell if a sound is still playing.
+Channels get re-used sooner than they should.
+To fix this i'll have to store the lengths of all of the samples.
+Fun.

 - Probably a bunch of other stuff that's borked too...